cimourdain/python_lib_template/README.md

 Set your project lib name:

  - rename lib_name folder
- - update project name & settings in pyproject.toml, Makefile, mkdocs.yml
+ - update project name & settings in pyproject.toml, Makefile, mkdocs.yml & LICENCE

 Define the python versions you want your lib to run: